lordfeck/burnsrv_ts/util/burnsrv_setup/README.md

 The script should be run either with `sudo` or using `root`.

 ### Also contains

 Basic CGI scripts to monitor system health.
 These may be visited by the web server.
-Nginx also has a handy inbuilt tool to report stream statistics.
+Stored in `./www/cgi-bin/` Nginx also has a handy inbuilt tool to report stream statistics.
 This is also enabled by default.

-### Description of Directories.

-* `config` configuration files used by nginx.
-Copied and modified by install.sh.
-* `www` HTML and CGI sources.
-Both are copied to the specified WWW-root by install.sh.
-* `bbc1` RTMP video directory.
-The video files stored therein are streamed by `../testcfg/testrunner.sh` during a test run.
-Default contains one MP4 sample, duck.mp4.